7 Top Things to Do in Prague in 2 Days – What to See?

 The second day will be a walk past the historic landmarks and visitor sights in the Old Town, the Jewish Quarter, and the New Town on the right riverbank.

 The 650-year-old Charles Bridge with rustic cobbles is nearly impossible to miss in Prague if you stroll from the city centre towards the elevated castle complex on the left riverbank.
-Charles Bridge is a popular place to pass the Vltava River and the stretch of bridge that you are naturally led towards if you follow the crowd of people.
+Charles Bridge is a popular place to pass the Vltava River and the bridge you are naturally led towards if you follow the crowd of people.

 There are now several options for an enticing museum visit in this area.

-Anyway, before the museum visit, you may consider finding a restaurant for lunch in the narrow streets of Malá Strana, also known as Lesser Town, a hillside part of the city with lots of eateries, cosy cafés and pubs.
+Before the museum visit, you may consider finding a restaurant for lunch in the narrow streets of Malá Strana, also known as Lesser Town, a hillside part of the city with lots of eateries, cosy cafés and pubs.

-The magnificent Strahov Library features a rare collection of medieval manuscripts and maps, as well as impressive halls: the Baroque Theological Hall, the frescoed Classical Philosophy Hall, and the Strahov Gallery stunningly decorated with Gothic, baroque and rococo paintings, also including fine Rudolfian art.
+The magnificent Strahov Library features a rare collection of medieval manuscripts and maps, as well as impressive halls: the Baroque Theological Hall, the frescoed Classical Philosophy Hall, and the Strahov Gallery, stunningly decorated with Gothic, baroque and rococo paintings, also including fine Rudolfian art.

-Visitors and locals alike scribble messages on the famed wall – wherever there seems to be a microscopic spot for it.
+Visitors and locals scribble messages on the famed wall – wherever there seems to be a microscopic spot for it.

 After taking in all impressions at the Lennon Wall, you can stroll back to the river and the city on the other side to enjoy the rest of the day and see Prague by night – both the Charles Bridge and other cultural things around the Old Town.
-However, you may just consider taking a different way back across the Jiráskův Bridge to catch a glimpse of the famous Dancing House, nicknamed Fred and Ginger, located just off the river.
+However, you may consider taking a different way back, across the Jiráskův Bridge, to catch a glimpse of the famous Dancing House, nicknamed Fred and Ginger, located just off the river.
 It was designed by the architect Vlado Milunić in cooperation with the Canadian-American architect Frank Gehry in 1992.

 Turn your second day in Prague into a nice stroll covering the attractions on the right riverbank of the Vltava River.

-The Jewish Quarter consists of six synagogues and other Jewish significant sites, including the Spanish Synagogue, the Maisel Synagogue, the Pinkas Synagogue, the Old-New Synagogue ( the oldest synagogue in Europe still being used), the art nouveau-inspired Jerusalem (Jubilee) Synagogue, the Jewish Ceremonial Hall, as well as the Old Jewish Cemetery.
+The Jewish Quarter consists of six synagogues and other Jewish sites, including the Spanish Synagogue, the Maisel Synagogue, the Pinkas Synagogue, the Old-New Synagogue ( the oldest synagogue in Europe still being used), the art nouveau-inspired Jerusalem (Jubilee) Synagogue, the Jewish Ceremonial Hall, as well as the Old Jewish Cemetery.
 Most of these are now part of the Jewish Museum in Prague.

 The Jewish heritage even survived the Nazi occupation and the horrors of the Second World War.
 Adolf Hitler wanted to keep the Jewish Quarter in the city as a ‘Museum of an Extinct Race’.